-Meet Cheryl Davis, Community Relations Committee (CRC) Chair
+Meet Gregg Levine, Community Relations Committee (CRC) Chair

 We must work to better our community—both locally and globally—for future generations.
 I invite you to take action today to better our world tomorrow.
 Get our e-news by signing up here.

 Working with people of all faiths and ethnicities to build a more just and civil society through advocacy, volunteer, and community building initiatives.

 The CRC is one of 125 community relations committees or councils across the country.
 Established post-World War II to strengthen the ties of the Jewish community to the general community, the community relations field was conceived to be the antidote to another Holocaust.
 Since 1951, our Cleveland CRC has been an active committee and department within the Federation.

 The CRC is the public face of the Jewish community to the general Cleveland community.
 We build relationships across diverse communities, mobilize the Jewish community into action, and lead Israel education and advocacy efforts in Cleveland.

 Our community's future is in your hands.
 What will you do to make the world a better place?

 We establish collaborative relationships with other ethnic, racial, civic, and religious groups

 brings together Cleveland’s esteemed civic leaders to explore Israel’s innovative approaches to community and economic development, and to create opportunities for partnership with each other and Israeli counterparts.